Septias/bachelor-thesis/overview.typ

   )
 ]

-- We have a standart typing context Γ, pre-filled with the standart library functions from @prelude and functions to handle the basic logic, arithmetic and \_ operators.
+- We have a standart typing context Γ, pre-filled with the standart library functions from @prelude and functions to handle the basic logic, arithmetic and comparison operators.
 - TODO: The rule "T-Or" should distinguish between the positive and negative case similar to if, and only return one type instead of a union.
 - TODO: "T-Rec-Concat" doesn't work really because of the generic subtyping rule.
 Further discussed in @records
 - TODO: T-multi-let can be made simpler because we can always rewrite multi-let to let-chains.
 Recursion has to be accounted for, that is still an open question.
-- TODO: T-With $l_i in.not Γ$ is too resstrictive because they can be there, they will just not be used.
+- TODO: T-With $l_i in.not Γ$ is too restrictive because shadowing labels are allowed, they will just not be used.

 #colored_box(title: "Subtying Rules", color: purple)[
   #typings([], (